-Creating entries in Chicago/Turabian author-date style is easier than the notes-biblio style.
+Creating entries in Chicago 17 author-date style is easier than the notes-biblio style, including for websites and other online sources.
 The notes-biblio style works well for research papers where you need to give your reader a lot of background information.
-However, the author-date style works better for research papers when the primary method of directing your reader to your source is by providing the name of the creator of the work and the date.
+However, the author-date style works better for research papers when you simply want to direct the reader to the source by providing the name of the work’s creator and the publication date.

-In most social sciences, natural and physical sciences the author-date style is the best way to go.
+In most social sciences, as well as natural and physical sciences, the author-date style is the best way to go.
 Instead of developing a bibliography of all the works consulted, you will create a reference list of actual sources used in your research.

 Citing Web Pages